PrefectHQ/prefect/docs/guides/deployment/push-work-pools.md

     Provide any other optional information and create your block.

+=== "Modal"

+    Navigate to the blocks page, click create new block, and select Modal Credentials for the type.

+    For use in a push work pool, this block must have the token ID and token secret stored in the Token ID and Token Secret fields, respectively.

 ### Creating a push work pool

 Now navigate to the work pools page.